 • Extension Topic – turning points in physics

 To achieve the full A level qualification, examinations will take place at the end of the second year and will include content from both years.

 At least 15% of the overall assessment of A level Physics will assess knowledge, skills and understanding in relation to practical work.

 All modules are assessed by written examination in the summer at the end of the second year for students to achieve the full A Level.
-However, unit 1 can be assessed at the end of the first year to achieve an AS Level.

 A Level Physics students are equipped with skills and knowledge that can transfer to a range of varied careers.
 You could choose to seek employment in engineering, medicine, forensics, sports science, geophysics, aeronautics, nanotechnology, research or teaching.

 If you intend to continue studying at university level, the A Level Physics can lead to a host of degree courses such as photonics, engineering, information technology and medicine.